Writetype/learn-git/git-syntax.md

 * Push: Sending your work to the github version of the repository
 * Repository: A folder

-I have successfully cloned this to my work compmuter.
+I have successfully cloned this to my work computer.